Who Has Time for That?

 Open and Save As

-In order to access the open and save as dialogue windows, I added a private class for both that gets the dialogue window and opens it to the desktop.
+In order for the open and save as dialogue windows to open, I added getters in a private class for both open and save as.

 The project JavaFXDoGood (below), includes comments that explain what each block of code does.
 These comments come after double forward-slashes. //